dfinity/portal/docs/concepts/canisters-code.md

 ## Why your Code is Compiled into WebAssembly

 When you compile Motoko code, the result is a WebAssembly module.
 WebAssembly is a low-level computer instruction format that is portable and abstracts program execution cleanly over most modern computer hardware.
-It is broadly supported for programs that run on the internet and a natural fit for deploying dapps that are intended to run on the {platform}.
+It is broadly supported for programs that run on the internet and a natural fit for deploying dapps that are intended to run on the IC.

 With Motoko, developers can compile to portable WebAssembly while still delivering secure dapps using a simple and high-level language.

 The Motoko language offers many of the features that are common to other higher-level modern languages—like type safety and pattern-matching.
-In addition, Motoko provides built-in support for defining messaging services using actors in a way that is especially well-suited to the {platform} and is easy to learn whether you are a new or experienced programmer.
+In addition, Motoko provides built-in support for defining messaging services using actors in a way that is especially well-suited to the IC and is easy to learn whether you are a new or experienced programmer.

 This guide provides an introduction to the basic features of the Motoko programming language in the context of writing programs using the SDK.
-For more detailed information about the Motoko programming language itself, see the [*Motoko Programming Language Guide*](../../language-guide/motoko.xml).
+For more detailed information about the Motoko programming language itself, see the [*Motoko Programming Language Guide*](../../language-guide/motoko).

 ## Identities and Authentication